| United NationsCommission on Human Rights

 61. Based on the information gathered, the Special Rapporteur

-conclusion that Belarusian society is a closed and controlled one.
+has come to theconclusion that Belarusian society is a closed and controlled one.

 The Special Rapporteur believes that Belarus is not yet a real dictatorship,